-John Davidge tells us about the importance of interviewing drivers in the aftermath of an accident, and how it can help them and the organisation, see a clearer picture surrounding an accident.
+John Davidge tells us about the importance of post-accident interviews in the aftermath of an accident, and how it can help them and the organisation, see a clearer picture surrounding an accident.

 Post-accident interviews are a great way to understand more about the details of the accident, and help both the individual and their employer uncover new details about a situation.

 In the example I’m going to show you below, an employee is an innocent victim of a rather unusual scam.
 By conducting the interview, new light is shed on the details surrounding the incident, which could otherwise have been easily missed within the company.

 Details from the Incident

 One of our driver trainers recently conducted an interview following an incident with a driver and a pedestrian.